 UNDERTONES: Both Natural White and White Sand have AMAZING gray undertones which have been desperately needed in the soft white world.

 Natural White is like a slightly less blue, more gray-violet tweak of Extra White.
 White Sand, on the other hand, is more muted, less cool with no COMMITTED cool undertone.
 In fact, it might seem just slightly warm in comparison.
-Lack of committed undertone can be a good thing, but remember, having such HIGH LRV’s, white paint colours are the most reflective and will pick up colours from their environment.
+Lack of committed undertone can be a good thing, but remember, having such HIGH LRV’s, white paint colors are the most reflective and will pick up colors from their environment.

 White Sand and Natural White will be much fussier than the previous whites…

 - White Sand doesn’t love fresh cool colors, as they’re too clean for its more muted approach.
 At most, it likes an earth-toned blue or violet and preferably no green.